-Operations managers in the power generation industry are working under more diverse conditions than ever before.
+Operations managers in the power generation industry, you are working under more diverse conditions than ever before.

-- How can operations managers plan better and manage more effectively in the fast-changing business of energy delivery?
+- How can you plan better and manage more effectively in the fast-changing business of energy delivery?

-- How do they ensure performance is maximised and value is retained, day in day out, without compromise?
+- How do you ensure performance is maximised and value is retained, day in day out, without compromise?

-- How do they meet compliance needs when legacy assets are quickly being replaced by innovative new technologies?
+- How do you meet compliance needs when legacy assets are quickly being replaced by innovative new technologies?

-From local assets to those that stretch across the borders, ARMSA Academy’s performance support sprints ensure operations managers are equipped with the insights and knowledge they need to make informed decisions in today’s changing energy landscape.
+From local assets to those that stretch across the borders, ARMSA Academy’s performance support sprints ensure you are equipped with the insights and knowledge required to make informed decisions in today’s changing energy landscape.

 Content of this performance journey contains: